ThangNguyen23/monolisa/readme.md

 Download both `.ttf` files, then on
 - Windows:
   - Install the regular version **first**, then the italic one.
+  - If italic version appears instead of the regular one, just install regular again.
 - Mac:
   - Install like a regular font, if there's any issues **REPORT THEM**
 - Linux: